 This causes additional technical challenges for the team’s engineers as the Cooling, Slang for Aerodynamic Aerodynamics is the science of controlling how the air behaves as the car cuts through it at...
 There's more... and Engine Aspiration are affected.

 Less air means less cooling, so you will see changes to help improve cooling.
 These often include larger sidepod intakes and vents added to the bodywork.

 As the air is approximately 25% thinner at Autodromo Hermanos Rodriguez, there is less Downforce is a measure of how much vertical aerodynamic load is created by a Formula 1 car’s aerodynamic surfaces.
-The... and Drag is the resistance caused by air hitting a solid object as it is propelled forward.
-When the solid object....
-Teams will typically use a unique rear wing to help compensate for this phenomenon.
+The...
+There's more... and Drag is the resistance caused by air hitting a solid object as it is propelled forward.
+When the solid object...
+There's more....
+Teams will typically use a unique F1 cars require dowforce to travel and corner at such significant speeds, with the rear wing generating approximately 20% of...
+There's more... to help compensate for this phenomenon.

 Fortunately, all teams are facing the same challenge so they are all relying on their technical brainiacs to fine-tune the car to suit the conditions.